 The following testimony was delivered in January 2023 before the Minnesota House Housing Finance and Policy, and Senate Housing and Homelessness Prevention Committees.

 Julie Gugin, President, Minnesota Homeownership Center

-Chair Howard and members of the Committee, my name is Julie Gugin.
+Members of the Committee, my name is Julie Gugin.
 I am President of the non-profit Minnesota Homeownership Center.

 We know that long-term homeownership builds wealth.
 Toward that end, the Minnesota Homeownership Center offers free advisor services and other resources to help with buying a home, and one-on-one assistance to prevent foreclosure when times are tough.

 For nearly 30 years, the Center has worked to educate potential home buyers on the complicated process of qualifying for a mortgage, affording down payment and closing costs, and transitioning to sustainable homeownership.
 We’ve carried out this work by partnering with more than 30 community-based organizations throughout the state.
 Because homeownership is the main way that households in this country create wealth, we focus our outreach toward those who have traditionally been left out of the ownership space – households of color and lower income households.
 Last year, 64 percent of the households we served represented communities of color, and the median income of households served was just over $43,000.
 Of the more than 4,300 households served, approximately 70 percent were in the metro area, and 30 percent were in Greater Minnesota.